 In this short tutorial, You will learn how to convert relative path to absolute path in Nodejs Application with an example.
 You can also check other posts on npm command deprecate option is deprecated

-For example, Let’s have a NodeJS application has directory or folder structure as follows
+Let’s say, you have a NodeJS application with the following directory or folder structure.

-if you are using test.doc file in EmpController.js, how do you refer this test.doc.
+if you are using the test.doc file in EmpController.js, how do you refer to this file (test.doc)?
 Then Absolute path is /input/test.doc.

 / treats as root or application

-and relative path is ../input/test.doc .. refers to parent folder
+and a relative path is ../input/test.doc .. refers to the parent folder

-relative paths are converted to absolute paths using below two approaches
+relative paths are converted to absolute paths using the below two approaches

-relative path should not starts /. path.isAbsolute() method checks and return true - for absolute paths, else return false.
+the relative path should not start/. path.isAbsolute() method checks and return true - for absolute paths, else return false.

-Please note that this method only checks path in the file system paths not related to url path, not reliable when you are using ~ in Unix and Linux and return false data.
+Please note that this method only checks paths in the file system paths, not related to the URL path.
+And, It is not reliable when you are using ~ in Unix and Linux, and returns false data.